 When I drill down into the ads I see that their most profitable keywords are Hotels, Motels and Travel and I can even look at their best performing ads.

-8. Check Link Distribution
+8. Link Analysis and Link Distribution

 Google doesn’t like it if people always link to one page on your website (e.g. your home page).
 So it’s much better to get links to a variety of pages.
 That’s one of the reasons why a blog with great content will help your ranking as you will get links to your content.

-In the following example this shows how your link distribution should look like.
+In the following example, this shows how your link distribution should look like.
 The spread of color across each graph indicates there are links on many pages and it’s not all to the home page.

 Dofollow distribution – This is links that pass link juice.
 This means they are valuable from a domain/page ranking point of view